tsnellgrove/dark_castle3/doc/to_do.md

 		- DONE: identify interp() errors with "[INTERP]"
 		- TBD: normalize case
 	- TBD: error output tuning
+		- DONE: sort out validate() error when already wearing crown...
+			- DONE: ideally should be "You're already wearing"... not "not in your hand"
 		- TBD: elim "can't see an X here" from interp errors?
 		- TBD: read() of obj w/ writing => "On the {obj}, written in {wrt}, you see: '{txt}'..."
 		- TBD: read() if no writing on obj => "There's nothing written on the {obj}."